Indianapolis Juvenile Defense Lawyer

 - If the child has a prior adult felony or non-traffic misdemeanor

 If your child has been charged with juvenile delinquency, you may be confused and worried about what will happen next.
 The skilled Indianapolis criminal defense lawyers at Eskew Law LLC can explain what to expect, how the process works, and how we can help your child.
 We take this privilege and responsibility seriously for all of our clients throughout Indianapolis and Central Indiana.
-To schedule a free initial consultation, call Eskew Law, LLC at (317) 974-0177.
+To schedule an initial consultation, call Eskew Law, LLC at (317) 974-0177.